leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 ## Concepts
 ### Classic I/O Models in *nix operating system
-      Before we just into the docment, let's clarify some IO pattern concepts.
+      Before we just into the docment, let's clarify some I/O pattern concepts.
 Thoese are really important for us to understand the whole articles.

       Blocking
       non-blocking